-For detailed information about this module's configuration properties, see "LDAP Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to LDAP authentication module properties.

-Legacy OAuth 2.0/OpenID Connect Authentication Module
+Legacy OAuth 2.0/OpenID Connect authentication module

 This authentication module is labeled as legacy.

-Use the replacements instead, as described in "Social Authentication Modules"
+Use the replacements instead, as described in Social authentication modules.

 The Legacy OAuth 2.0/OpenID Connect authentication module lets AM authenticate clients of OAuth resource servers.
-References in this section are to RFC 6749, The OAuth 2.0 Authorization Framework.
+References in this section are to RFC 6749, The OAuth 2.0 Authorization Framework ☑.

 If the module is configured to create an account if none exists, then you must provide valid SMTP settings.
 As part of account creation, the OAuth 2.0/OpenID Connect client authentication module sends the resource owner an email with an account activation code.
-To send email, AM uses the SMTP settings from the configuration for the OAuth 2.0/OpenID Connect authentication module.
+To send an email, AM uses the SMTP settings from the configuration for the OAuth 2.0/OpenID Connect authentication module.

-For detailed information about this module's configuration properties, see "Legacy OAuth 2.0/OpenID Connect Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to Legacy OAuth 2.0/OpenID Connect authentication module properties.